fai-codebin/transformascii-code/README.md

 ## Disclaimer

 I have only tested this in windows, if it doesnt work in another operating system, then its probably time for you to fix it and create a PR 😉.

-## Youtube

-The youtube video was created and written using [motion canvas](https://motioncanvas.io/) and is available in the [youtube](./youtube/) dir, take a look in that directory if you want to see and find out how i created the video.

-Just in case you want to ask how to run it, please dont, find out about it yourself, i have been good enough to share the video source code with you.